The Document View Hierarchy

 scrollViewFrameInsets determines the insets the outer scroll view’s frame gets relative to the document view controller’s view.

-contentInsets which is used to inset the positions of the actual items inside the outer scroll view.
+contentInsets, which is used to inset the positions of the actual items inside the outer scroll view.
 These two are what makes it possible for the scroll per spread layout to make the outer scroll view paginated but still show a gap between two spreads.
-It uses the
+It uses

-contentInsets to move the actual spread views into the right place.
+contentInsets to move the actual spread views into the correct place.